-The maximum deviation from flatness of the contact area of every steel bearing surface shall not exceed $\frac{1}{32}$ inch.
+The maximum deviation from flatness of the contact area of every steel bearing surface shall not exceed 1/32 inch.
 Deviation shall be measured by placing measured offset blocks of equal dimension outside the bearing contact area and placing a straightedge across the blocks.
-Measurements from the flange surface to the bottom of the straight edge shall not deviate by more than $\frac{1}{32}$ inch from the offset block dimension.
-Flatness shall be checked in both the longitudinal and transverse directions at 4 inch intervals within the area of bearing contact.
+Measurements from the flange surface to the bottom of the straight edge shall not deviate by more than 1/32 inch from the offset block dimension.
+Flatness shall be checked in both the longitudinal and transverse directions at 4-inch intervals within the area of bearing contact.

 - (k) Holes for Fasteners.
 All holes for bolts in main members, or secondary members that weld to main members, shall be either sub-punched and reamed, subdrilled and reamed, or drilled from the solid.
-Holes shall be sub-punched or subdrilled 1/16 inch smaller than the nominal diameter of the fastener and reamed to 1/16 inch larger than the nominal diameter of the fastener.
+Holes shall be sub-punched or subdrilled 1/16 inch smaller than the nominal diameter of the fastener and reamed to 1/16 inch larger than the nominal diameter of the fastener, or drilled to 1/16 inch larger than the nominal diameter of the fastener.
 Subsized holes prior to reaming shall not be offset more than 1/16 inch.
 Reaming or drilling full sized holes shall be done using a template with hardened bushings or with a numeric control (N/C) machine such that no offset equal to 1/32 inch occurs in more than 15 percent of the connection.
 Enlarged or slotted holes for high strength bolts may be used only when shown on the plans or authorized.
 Holes shall be clean cut, without torn or ragged edges.
 All burrs shall be removed, as well as oil and other foreign matter.
 Holes shall be cylindrical within 1/32 inch and perpendicular to the member.
 Connection parts requiring reaming or drilling shall be assembled and securely held and shall be match marked before disassembling.
 Poor matching of holes will be cause for rejection. - (1) Boring Pin Holes.
 Pin holes shall be bored true to the specified diameter, smooth and straight, at right angles with the axis of the member and parallel with each other unless otherwise required.
 The final surface shall be produced by a finishing cut.
-The distance outside to outside of holes in tension members, and inside to inside of holes in compression members shall not vary more than $\frac{1}{32}$ inch from that specified.
+The distance outside to outside of holes in tension members, and inside to inside of holes in compression members shall not vary more than 1/32 inch from that specified.
 Boring of holes in built-up members shall be done after fabrication of the member is completed.
-The diameter of the pin hole shall not exceed that of the pin by more than $\frac{1}{50}$ inch for pins 5 inches or less in diameter, or $\frac{1}{32}$ inch for larger pins.
+The diameter of the pin hole shall not exceed that of the pin by more than 1/50 inch for pins 5 inches or less in diameter, or 1/32 inch for larger pins.
 Two pilot nuts and two driving nuts for each size pin shall be furnished unless otherwise specified.